 By Tim Dees

-One of the coolest parts of any police academy is the emergency vehicle operations course, or EVOC.
+One of the coolest parts of any police academy is when you get to train for pursuits on the emergency vehicle operations course, or EVOC.
 EVOC is where you learn to drive fast, do those James Bond-like turns and reversals, and maintain positive control of the car under the most adverse of conditions.

 That’s the way it’s supposed to work, anyway.
 In academies for highway patrol and state police personnel, there is usually considerable time and resources devoted to driver training, as that is what the graduates will be doing for a good portion of their working lives.
 State patrol/police officers tend to be very good drivers, and they don’t stack up their cars as often as local cops do.